cocos/cocos-docs/en/editor/publish/build-options.md

 Creator supports the custom building of extension plug-ins, and the processing method is the same as that of platform plug-ins.
 For details, please refer to the [Extension Build Process](custom-build-plugin.md) documentation.

-## Other parameter configuration involved in the construction
+## Other Parameter Configuration Involved in the Construction

 The configuration in the menu bar of the editor **Project -> Project Settings** will affect the result of the project construction.
 For details, please refer to the [Project Settings](../project/index.md) documentation.